bertdeterd/vuepress-scp-cf/docs/approuter/start.md

         }
       ]
 ```
-you can also change the destination config in SCP.
-Go to the user provided variables in the approuter app.
+You can also change the destination configuration in SCP directly.
+Go to the user-provided variables for your approuter app and change the variable.<br>

 ![create 0](./images/approuter-env.png)